October Sky: Critical reception

 October Sky received generally positive reviews.
 Review aggregator Rotten Tomatoes reports that 91% out of 74 critics gave the film a positive review, with a rating average of 7.6/10.
 The critic's consensus states: "Rich in sweet sincerity, intelligence, and good old-fashioned inspirational drama, October Sky is a coming-of-age story with a heart to match its Hollywood craftsmanship."
 Metacritic gave the film a score of 71 out of 100 based on reviews from 23 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.

-Many critics tend to commend the movie for its values, family, and inspirational aspects.
-A lot of reviews focus on the main character's relationship with his father and on the actors' performances.
+Many critics commended the film for its focus on family values and inspirational aspects, particularly the main character's relationship with his father and the actors' performances.
 Roger Ebert, who gave the film three-and-a-half stars out of four, recognized that the film "doesn't simplify the father into a bad guy or a tyrant.
 He understandably wants his son to follow in his footsteps, and one of the best elements of the movie is in breaking free, he is respecting his father.
 This movie has deep values."

-James Wall of The Christian Century describes the film's concentration on the father-son relationship as "at times painful to watch.
+James Wall of The Christian Century described the film's concentration on the father-son relationship as "at times painful to watch.
 There are no winners or losers when sons go their separate ways.
 October Sky does not illustrate good parenting; rather, it evokes the realization that since parents have only a limited vision of how to shape their children's future, the job requires a huge amount of love and a lot of divine assistance."
-However, some reviews, such as one from Entertainment Weekly and TV Guide, claim that the movie's highlight was the acting of Jake Gyllenhaal and Chris Cooper.
+Entertainment Weekly and TV Guide claimed that the film's highlight was the acting of Gyllenhaal and Cooper.

-A review in the Christian Science Monitor points out that some viewers may question “the movie's hero-worshiping treatment of Homer's role model, Wernher von Braun, who's depicted as an all-American icon with no acknowledgment of his earlier career in Nazi Germany.”
+The Christian Science Monitor pointed out that some viewers may question "the movie's hero-worshiping treatment of Homer's role model, Wernher von Braun, who's depicted as an all-American icon with no acknowledgment of his earlier career in Nazi Germany."
 During World War II, Braun was a member of the Nazi party and the Allgemeine SS.
 In addition, the ballistic weapons that he developed for the Nazi regime were largely constructed by concentration camp prisoners who faced inhumane conditions, with many dying due to their brutal imprisonment.

 Accolades

-October Sky won three awards, including: OCIC Award for Joe Johnston at the Ajijic International Film Festival 1999, the Critics' Choice Movie Awards for Best Family Film from the Broadcast Film Critics Association in 2000, and a Humanitas Prize 1999 for Featured Film Category.
+October Sky won three awards, including: the OCIC Award for Joe Johnston at the Ajijic International Film Festival 1999, the Critics' Choice Movie Awards for Best Family Film in 2000, and the Humanitas Prize 1999 for Featured Film Category.

-The film is recognized by American Film Institute in these lists: